Avila-Angel/codepathProject3/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+### Describe any challenges encountered while building the app:
 One challenge I had with improving the app was getting the following card to not display the answer when the card is flipped.
 What I did to solve it was creating a clear method for when the user presses next, instead of seeing the card flip, showing the answer for a brief second, I had the card clear all info once the next button is pressed.

 ## License